Staff: New York Office

 Ms. Barbieri joined the Center in 1994 and is currently responsible for developing, planning and implementing a host of new initiatives each year.
 She also oversees the Harlem Community Justice Center and Queens Engagement Strategies for Teens (QUEST).
 Further, Ms. Barbieri provides ongoing guidance and oversight for various Center staff in the planning, implementation and provision of court and community programming and social services.
 Ms. Barbieri has held numerous positions at Center projects including the Midtown Community Court and the Brooklyn Treatment Court.
 She also served as Director of the Manhattan Family Treatment Court and the Harlem Community Justice Center.
 Prior to the Center, Ms. Barbieri served as a social worker with the Legal Aid Society’s Parole Revocation Defense Unit.
 Ms. Barbieri is an Adjunct Associate Professor at the Columbia University School of Social Work.
 She holds a BSW from Wheelock College and an MSW from Columbia University.

 Greg Berman is the director of the Center for Court Innovation.
 Part of the founding team responsible for creating the Center, he has helped guide the organization from start-up to an annual budget of more than $25 million.
 He has accepted numerous awards on behalf of the Center, including the Peter F. Drucker Award for Non-profit Innovation.
-He is the author/co-author of Reducing Crime, Reducing Incarceration: Essays on Criminal Justice Innovation (Quid Pro Books, forthcoming), Trial & Error in Criminal Justice Reform: Learning from Failure (Urban Institute Press, 2010) and Good Courts: The Case for Problem-Solving Justice (The New Press, 2005).
+He is the author/co-author of Reducing Crime, Reducing Incarceration: Essays on Criminal Justice Innovation (Quid Pro Books, 2014), Trial & Error in Criminal Justice Reform: Learning from Failure (Urban Institute Press, 2010) and Good Courts: The Case for Problem-Solving Justice (The New Press, 2005).
 He has contributed to numerous books and periodicals, including The Judges Journal (guest editor), New Statesman, The Guardian, Huffington Post, National Law Journal, Chronicle of Philanthropy, and Philadelphia Inquirer.
 Prior to being named director of the Center for Court Innovation in 2002, he served as deputy director of the Center and as the lead planner of the Red Hook Community Justice Center.
 In the early 1990s, while working for the New York Foundation, he created the New York Common Application, a universal form designed to expedite the foundation grant proposal process for community groups in the New York area.
 He has also worked in development (New Israel Fund) and as a freelance journalist (Providence Journal).
-He has served on numerous boards and task forces including: New York City Board of Correction, Wesleyan Center for Prison Education, Coro New York, Centre for Justice Innovation, Sloan Public Service Awards, Poets House, Police Foundation, and Cy Vance/Manhattan District Attorney Transition Team.
+He has served on numerous boards and task forces including: New York City Board of Correction, New York City Criminal Justice Agency, Wesleyan Center for Prison Education, Coro New York, Centre for Justice Innovation, Sloan Public Service Awards, Poets House, Police Foundation, and Cy Vance/Manhattan District Attorney Transition Team.
 He is a graduate of Wesleyan University and a former Coro Fellow in Public Affairs.

 Associate Director of Research